-General Admission Requirements: Applicant selection into the Dental Hygiene Program is selective and competitive.
-Students are admitted annually at the Germanna site.
-For more information on the application process, students should visit the department website at http://www.nvcc.edu/campuses-and-centers/medical/academic-divisions/allied-health/apply.html or call the department office at (540) 423-9823 or (540) 423-9833.
+Applicant selection into the Dental Hygiene Program is selective and competitive.
+Students are admitted annually at the Northern Virginia Community College Medical Education Campus.
+Student cohorts may be admitted annually at GCC but admission cycles are based on market demand.
+For more information on the application process, students should visit the department website at http://www.nvcc.edu/campuses-and-centers/ medical/academic-divisions/allied-health/apply.html or call the department office at (540) 423-9823 or (540) 423-9833.

 Unless otherwise specified, applicants must meet all of the following requirements to be admitted to Dental Hygiene Program:

 - Be admitted to Northern Virginia Community College.